 The present paper is organized as follows: The second section gives some basic properties of fuzzy, intuitionistic, neutrosophic sets and neutrosophic supra topological spaces.
 The third section extends the concept of neutrosophic supra topological spaces into N-neutrosophic supra topological spaces with the properties of closure and interior operators.
-In the next section, we introduce some weak open sets in N-neutrosophic supra topological spaces, namely N-neutrosophic supra α -open sets, N-neutrosophic supra semi-open sets, N-neutrosophic supra pre-open sets and N-neutrosophic supra β -open sets.
-The fifth section discusses the relationship between N-neutrosophic supra topological closed sets.
-In the next section, we compare the neutrosophic supra topological spaces and N-neutrosophic supra topological spaces with their limitations.
+In the next section, we introduce some weak open sets in N-neutrosophic supra topological spaces, namely N-neutrosophic supra $\alpha$ -open sets, N-neutrosophic supra semi-open sets, N-neutrosophic supra pre-open sets and N-neutrosophic supra $\beta$ -open sets.
+The fifth section discusses the relationship between N-neutrosophic supra topological spaces and N-neutrosophic supra topological spaces with their limitations.
 The seventh section states the conclusion and future work of this paper.
 Finally all the necessary references of this paper are given.